ACSchil/myRetail/README.md

 ## Running

 This is a Spring Boot application.
-After building run:
+After building, run:

 `java -jar build/libs/myRetail-{version}.jar`

-Where version comes form the build step.
+where `version` comes from the build step.
 The version can be determined by inspecting `gradle.properties` or looking in `./build/libs/`

 ### Remote Debugging